ikko/sym/README.md

 ### Further Reading

 _**Disclaimer:**_
 `«symbol»` _is under development.
 Some features may missing, not fully implemented or undocumented.
-Contributions are welcome: open a [pull request](https://github.com/ikko/symbol/compare)!_
+Contributions are always welcome: fork and open a [pull request](https://github.com/ikko/symbol/compare)!_

 🚀 [Quick Guide](docs/guides/1_quick_guide.md)